 You can also start an ad-hoc meeting, directly through Google Meet:

 Please ensure you are comfortable with the background view those attending virtual meetings will have of your surroundings, e.g pictures, books, or items that might release personal or confidential information you would not want to share.
+Please ensure all attendees of Google Meet sessions have been legitimately invited and that data being shared in meetings is appropriate and not excessive.

 Top tip: If it is your first time setting up a virtual meeting you may want to do a dry run with a friendly colleague to check everything works as you expect.